 ECTS Credits

-4 Term Instruction language
+4 Hours per week

-Winter / Summer Term de
+Winter / Summer Term de Instruction language

 The assessment of this course is according to § 4 Abs.2 Nr.
 3 SPO in form of an examination of the written seminar thesis and a presentation.

 The final mark is based on the examination of the written seminar thesis but can be upgraded or downgraded according to the quality of the presentation.